CMSgov/dpc-app/README.md

 Common configuration options (such as database connection strings) are stored in a [server.conf](src/main/resources/server.conf) file and included in the various modules via the `include "server.conf"` attribute in module application config files.
 See the `dpc-attribution` [application.conf](dpc-attribution/src/main/resources/application.conf) for an example.

-Default settings can be overridden either directly in the module configurations, or via an `application.local.conf` file in the project root directory.
+Default settings can be overridden, either directly in the module configurations or via an `application.local.conf` file in the project root directory.
 For example, modifying the `dpc-attribution` configuration:

 ```yaml